 - AI and smarter automation adoption.

-IT has long use the saying: “bad data in, bad data out” – but nowadays poor-quality data does far more harm than simply “bad data out.”
+IT has long use the saying: “bad data in, bad data out” – but nowadays poor-quality data and ITSM data issues do far more harm than simply “bad data out.”
 In this instance, it will adversely affect an organization’s investments in the above three initiatives.

-And sadly, poor data quality might be a hidden issue in your organization, where important decisions are being made without knowing that there are issues with the data.
-Or decision makers know that some data is incorrect, and they change it to fit their (potentially wrong) opinions.
+And sadly, poor data quality might be a hidden issue in your organization, where important decisions are being made without knowing that there are ITSM data issues.
+Or decision-makers know that some data is incorrect, and they change it to fit their (potentially wrong) opinions.
 Again, delivering ill-informed decisions and suboptimal outcomes at best.

-Thankfully, there are solutions to these challenges – and the ITSM industry has available tools and methods to drive better data quality.
+Thankfully, there are solutions to these ITSM data issue challenges – and the ITSM industry has available tools and methods to drive better data quality.
 I’ll soon be writing again on this but, in the meantime, please contact me if you’d like to know more.